 Note: I am using Adobe Photoshop CC 2014 for this tutorial but you can use any version of Photoshop to follow this tutorial.

 Setting up the Background

 Start by creating a new document by selecting File > New and set the setting as shown in the image below.

-Place the forest image to the main document by selecting File > Place Embedded or Place and then place it to the main document.
-Also resize it little bit so it resemble to below image.
+Place the forest image to the main document by selecting File > Place Embedded or Place and then place it into the main document.
+Also, resize it a little bit so it resembles to below image.

 If you’ve read my Photoshop Filters tutorial then you’ll probably remember that I’ve said Gaussian Blur filter is also used to add depth to photos.
 We are accomplishing it right now by adding depth to forest image.
-To do this, convert the forest image into smart object (right click on it and choose convert to smart object) and then go to Filter > Blur > Gaussian Blur.
+To do this, convert the forest image into a smart object (right-click on it and choose to Convert to Smart Object) and then go to Filter > Blur > Gaussian Blur.
 Set the radius value as shown in the image below.

 Activate the Brush tool by pressing (B) on the keyboard.
 Choose a soft round black brush.
 Set it’s opacity and flow about 30% then start hiding the selected effect by painting on the layer mask of Gaussian Blur filter.

 Make a Brightness/Contrast adjustment layer (Layer > New Adjustment layers > Brightness/Contrast) to forest image as clipping mask (red one) to reduce brightness of forest.

 Use a Color Balance adjustment layer to add some blue tones to the forest.